Updated: May 12

 2. Try range of motion exercises or stretches.

 Make sure you continue moving and gently stretching after working out to prevent joint stiffness and muscle spasms.
+You may want to consider physical therapy to help you manage pain.

 3. Try over the counter pain medicine with MD approval.